rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 C9800(config-if)#no shutdown
 ```

-5. Configure the GigabitEthernet 2 as trunk and allow Vlan 10:
+5.Configure the GigabitEthernet 2 as trunk and allow Vlan 10:

 ```
 C9800(config-if)#interface GigabitEthernet2